wholesomebocaj/SoftwareArchitecture-Development/SRD-Step 1.md

 ## 4. Functional Requirements

+- **SLA (Service Level Agreement)**: A formal agreement between a service provider and customer that defines expected service standards—such as response times and resolution times for complaints.
+The CMS uses SLA metrics to monitor if agents and support are meeting their commitments.

+- **CSAT (Customer Satisfaction Score)**: A metric that captures the customer's satisfaction with how their complaint was resolved, often collected through surveys or feedback forms when a ticket is closed.
+It's a key indicator of service quality.

+- **TTR (Time to Resolution)**: The duration from when a complaint is logged to when it is resolved and closed.
+Measuring TTR helps assess how efficiently issues are handled.

 | Code | Name | Description | Acceptance Criteria | Priority |
 |------|------|-------------|---------------------|----------|
 | RF01 | Submit Complaint | Consumers submit complaints via web/mobile with attachments. | Validated fields; unique ticket ID; confirmation; status Open; create ≤10s. | High |